Flux99/College-Database-Management/README.md

 ## User Stories

-- Student can Register with Unique Aaadhar card number ,Login to see their Attendence ,subject Marks.
+- Students can Register with a Unique Aaadhar card number, Login to see their Attendance, subject Marks.

-- Teacher can Register with their Unique TeacherId Provided by college,Login to find and enter the student marks and Attendence.
+- The teacher can Register with their Unique TeacherId Provided by the college, Login to find and enter the student marks and Attendance.

-- Admin can see every student's subjects and attendence ,which teacher is assigned to which student.Admin can create notice to Show on home page.
+- Admin can see every student's subjects and attendance, which the teacher is assigned to which student.
+Admin can create a notice to Show on the home page.

-- Alumni can also create account and set CurrentJob,CurrentCity & CurrentStatus visible to other Alumni.Alumni can also see other Alumni account.
+- Alumni can also create an account and set CurrentJob, CurrentCity & CurrentStatus visible to other Alumni.
+Alumni can also see other Alumni account.

 ## Dependencies